oWretch/java-migration-copilot-samples/asset-manager/WORKSHOP.md

-# GitHub Copilot app modernization for Java on Azure Workshop
+# Use `GitHub Copilot app modernization for Java on Azure` to migrate this project

 > [!IMPORTANT]
 > `GitHub Copilot app modernization for Java on Azure` is in preview and is subject to change before becoming generally available.